Val Kalende

-Val Kalende is an LGBT activist from Uganda.
+Val Kalende is a LGBTI activist from Uganda.
 After coming out as a lesbian in 2003, she became involved in Ugandan LGBT activism.
 In 2018, she stated she was no longer a lesbian, having been "transformed by God's love".

 Biography

 In 2003, Kalende came out as a lesbian, which led her Christian family to break ties with her.
 As a student at Makerere University in Kampala, she co-founded the country's first lesbian activist organization, Freedom & Roam Uganda.
 Weeks after the introduction of The Anti-Homosexuality Act, 2014, which made homosexuality punishable by life imprisonment, Kalende accepted to be interviewed about her sexuality in a cover story for the national newsmagazine The Daily Monitor.
-In 2012, after being active for 10 years in Uganda, in a Huffington Post blog post, she denounced that "coming out" as lesbian procured her verbal abuse, alienation, being abandoned as a teenager and having experienced homelessness at a tender age.
+In 2012, after being active for 10 years in Uganda, in a Huffington Post blog post, she revealed how "coming out" as a lesbian caused her to be a victim of verbal abuse, alienation, abandonment as a teenager and homelessness at a tender age.